PlaidCloud/plaidcloud-docs/README.md

 2. Engaged (I need to work on several pages or restructure things) - You will clone the repo and push commits back and wait for the automatic build to see your contributions.
 3. Serious (I plan to contribute significantly) - You will clone the repo and run a local Hugo server to see changes real-time.

+To make changes to the PlaidCloud documentation, you will need an account on GitHub.com and access to the PlaidCloud documentation repository.
+Once you have your account set up, contact your PlaidCloud representative and request access.
+This is a prerequisite to accessing and modifying the documentation.

 ## Easy

 This requires no cloning or any other local setup for you to contribute to documentation.
-Simply go to the [PlaidCloud Documentation Github](https://github.com/PlaidCloud/plaidcloud-docs) repo and navigate to the page you wish to edit.
+Simply go to the PlaidCloud documentation repository via GitHub.com [PlaidCloud Documentation Github](https://github.com/PlaidCloud/plaidcloud-docs) and navigate to the page you wish to edit.
 Note that most of the files you will probably want to edit are in the "content/en" / "docs" directory. (i.e. ["Learning About Dashboards"](https://github.com/PlaidCloud/plaidcloud-docs/blob/main/content/en/docs/dashboards/learning-dashboard.md)).
 It can be difficult to find the document you are looking for if you are not experienced with the content structure.

 Note this process is for editing and committing a single page.
 For committing multiple pages at the same time, see the "Engaged" or "Serious" sections below.